muratkrty/reinforcement-learning-robot-in-maze/README.md

 ------------------------------------------------------------
 Reinforcement learning, Q learning algorithm, implementation on a robot that tryies to solve randomly created maze and reach the goal.

-Note that you can run .m file both on Matlab and Octave.
+Note that you can run .m files both on Matlab and Octave.

 1. **reinforcement_learning.m**
      Initialize necessary variables and matrices.